Mangal Shobhajatra: History

 The procession of the festival was first observed in 1986 at Jessore which was organized by Charupit a non government organization based in Jashore.
 In 1989, Fine Arts Institute of University of Dhaka started a similar events.
 Since then every year it organized by the Faculty of Fine arts of University of Dhaka. when the autocratic ruler Hussain Muhammad Ershad was the president of the country.
 He became the president of the country through a bloodless coup d'état.
 At that time, the country was under a military dictatorship and was suffering from floods.
 A mass uprising took place in Dhaka during which many people, including Noor Hossain, died.
 The students of the Dhaka University (DU) Faculty of Fine Arts decided to demonstrate against the regime by arranging the "Ananda Shobhajatra" on Pahela Baishakh.
 It was renamed "Mangal Shobhajatra" in 1996.

 In March 2025, Cultural Affairs Adviser Mostofa Sarwar Farooki proposed rebranding the historic Mangal Shobhajatra for "inclusivity", but later clarified that no decision was made facing backlash from cultural figures like Mamunur Rashid and Aminul Hasan Litu.
 Critics argue that the name, deeply rooted in Bangali heritage and recognized by UNESCO, should remain unchanged, questioning the government's motive and possible fundamentalist influence.
 In the same time, the 26th batch of the Faculty of Fine Arts boycotted the upcoming Shobhajatra, claiming the event to be "politicalized", which was denied by Dean of the Faculty of Fine Arts Azharul Islam Sheikh.
-Convener of the Pohela Boishakh celebration central committee and Pro-Vice Chancellor of Dhaka University Sayema Haque Bidisha noted that indigenous peoples of Bangladesh will feature alongside Bengalis in 2025 Shobhajatra.

 On 11 April 2025, the Pohela Boishakh celebration central committee of DU officially decided to return to the original name "Barshabaran Ananda Shobhajatra".
 DU authorities claim that the renaming "represents a break from the legacy" of Sheikh Hasina's 15-year rule.
 However, several centre-left and left-wing organisations slammed the decision, arguing that "it risks erasing a symbol of Bangladesh's pluralistic tradition".
 Bangladesh Students' Union denounced the decision, calling it "surrender to the fascist communal mob".

+In 2026, the Minister of Culture of the newly formed government, Nitai Roy Chowdhury, argued that it "wasn't necessary" to change the procession's name with then-interim government's intervention.
+Following heavy debate on his remark, he declared to rename the event again as "Boishakhi Shobhajatra".
+He justified the decision saying:

+We don't want any division.
+We want unity through diversity.
+In such situation, the government has decided that this year's Pohela Baishakh procession will not be named Ananda or Mangal, but will be named Boishakhi Shobhajatra.